-What is the challenge that PAN technology is designed to tackle?
+What is the challenge that PAN technology is

 Many current software engineering problems, arising from the need for agility and security in the interoperability of systems-of-systems, seem to defy analysis by classical systems engineering techniques.
 Classic techniques, which have served science and engineering well for many years, treat systems as objective entities that can be described and implemented with respect to a generic requirement without reference to the needs of any particular user or context.
 This presumption of universal applicability limits the analytical power of classical systems engineering techniques when applied to any enterprise that seeks to take power-to-the-edge [Alberts & Hayes].

 An enterprise takes power-to-the-edge when it is prepared to respond to situations in ways that address need in a particular context-of-use.
 The effect of this is to make demand asymmetric, i.e. to take a form that is particular to the context-of-use.
 Power-at-the-edge contrasts with holding power centrally, where it is assumed that demand takes a form that is common across all the demand situations that the enterprise is prepared to satisfy, i.e. demand is assumed to be symmetric.
 The gap between any particular asymmetric demand and the demand that can be satisfied by a supplier’s symmetric assumptions is defined as a value deficit.
 Taking power-to-the-edge is necessary to address this value deficit, but presents the infrastructures of an enterprise with a particular challenge: are they agile enough to satisfy the variety of forms of demand encountered at their edges?
 [Boxer & Veryard]